dnnsoftware/Dnn.Evoq.LiquidContent.Samples.Public/Mobile.Ionic.Android/README.md

 # Introduction

 The purpose of this Mobile App is to make a personal movie list with ratings.
-This way user can create personal top list of movies and share it.
+This way a user can create a personal top list of movies and share it.

-This app uses Liquid Content as Backend.
+This app uses [Liquid Content](http://www.dnnsoftware.com/cms-features/about-liquid-content) as the backend.
 It&#39;s built using Ionic and Angular JS.
-It has infinite scroll technologie
+It has also have support for infinite scrolling.